 Here are some ways to share your results with your donors:

 To make your results stand out, create an infographic to grasp your followers’ attention.
 Share how much you were able to raise for your nonprofit and translate that to how it will specifically help your cause.

 For example, if a charity was raising money for children’s school supplies, then they can say that the $10,000 they raised on Giving Tuesday will help 125 children from lower-income families can receive adequate school supplies.
 By putting your results into an eye-opening stat in a visually appealing format, your audience can see how Giving Tuesday made a difference for your organization.

 Send a follow-up email

-A main component of successful marketing emails is sending your reader relevant content.
+The main component of successful marketing emails is sending your reader relevant content.
 Since your donors gave back to your cause, they are most likely interested to see the results of your Giving Tuesday fundraiser.
-That’s why it’s key for you to include a call-to-action in your follow up email that would lead them to a page that contains your results.
+That’s why it’s key for you to include a call-to-action in your follow-up email that would lead them to a page that contains your results.
 This will help establish a relationship with your donor.

 Include it in your monthly newsletter

 If your organization has a newsletter that it sends out to your advocates every month, then be sure to include your Giving Tuesday results.
 You want to be sure that you use all of your communication channels when sharing your outcome in case some of your donors don't use social media or see your email.